From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

 The extremely long distance from production to detection makes high-energy astrophysical neutrinos one of the longest naturally occurring ``interferometers''~\cite{Aartsen:2017ibm} available to search for new phenomena.
 This can be exploited by studying the relative ratio of astrophysical neutrino flavors~\cite{Learned:1994wg,Arguelles:2015dca,Bustamante:2015waa}.
-The power of the astrophysical neutrino flavor composition as an observable comes from two distinct angles.
-On the one side, it is an observable that is well-predicted within the Standard Model with massive neutrinos and is robust under various production mechanisms, thus unambiguously observing new physics when deviations are observed~\cite{Song:2020nfh}.
-On the other side, the long lever arm from production to detection serves as an extremely long lever arm interferometer allowing for the observation of extremely small effects~\cite{Arguelles:2015dca}.
-Namely, as neutrinos travel from their sources to us they can coherently interact with the medium they traverse, leaving an imprint on the observed flavor ratio at Earth.
-For example, in some theories of quantum gravity, Lorentz symmetry is spontaneously broken at high scales leaving a remnant Lorentz-violating field throughout space.
-Neutrinos can interact with this field modifying their flavor composition, see~\cref{fig:quantum-gravity} (left).
+First, it is an observable that is well predicted within the Standard Model with massive neutrinos and is robust under various production mechanisms, thus unambiguously revealing new physics when deviations are observed~\cite{Shoemaker:2015qul,Song:2020nfh}.
+However, if the astrophysical environments where neutrinos are produced are very dense, the presence of strong neutrino-matter interactions can produce small, energy-dependent flavor ratios that deviate from democratic flavor composition~\cite{Dev:2023znd}.
+Second, the long lever arm from production to detection serves as an extremely long-lever-arm interferometer allowing for the observation of extremely small effects~\cite{Arguelles:2015dca,IceCube:2021tdn}.
+Namely, as neutrinos travel from their sources to Earth they can coherently interact with the medium they traverse, leaving an imprint on the observed flavor ratio at Earth.
+For example, in some theories of quantum gravity, Lorentz symmetry is spontaneously broken at high scales, leaving a remnant Lorentz-violating field throughout space.
+Neutrinos can interact with this field modifying their flavor composition; see~\cref{fig:quantum-gravity} (left).
 The strength and type of this hypothetical interaction are unknown, but it is usually described by a theory known as the Standard Model extension, which includes effective Lorentz-violating terms~\cite{Colladay:1998fq}.
 Within this framework, the interactions of neutrinos with this field are expected to be suppressed by powers of the Planck scale.
-Currently, high-energy astrophysical neutrinos provide the best way to search for these minute interactions, which accumulate as the neutrinos travel from their source to us.
-This yields constraints on the coupling strengths of these new, space-time forces that are well beyond the Planck scale~\cite{IceCube:2021tdn}, see~\cref{fig:quantum-gravity}, right.
-Though, for most of the parameters, they are dependent on the flavor structure of the interaction and the flavor composition at the source.
-Other effects that can be probed by studying astrophysical neutrino flavor are coherent interactions between neutrinos and dark matter~\cite{deSalas:2016svi,Capozzi:2018bps,Farzan:2018pnk} and extremely long-range forces~\cite{Bustamante:2018mzu}; see~\cite{Arguelles:2024cjj} for a recent recast of these constraints in various scenarios.
-Additionally, the study of neutrino flavor can provide us information about the dense environments in which neutrinos are produced~\cite{Dev:2023znd} and information on new, secret neutrino-nucleon interactions~\cite{Gonzalez-Garcia:2016gpq}.
+Currently, high-energy astrophysical neutrinos provide the best way to search for these minute interactions, which accumulate as the neutrinos travel from their source to Earth.
+This yields constraints on the coupling strengths of these new, space-time forces that are well beyond the Planck scale~\cite{IceCube:2021tdn}; see ~\cref{fig:quantum-gravity} (right).
+Although, for most of the parameters, they are dependent on the flavor structure of the interaction and the flavor composition at the source.
+Other effects that can be probed by studying astrophysical neutrino flavor are coherent interactions between neutrinos and dark matter~\cite{deSalas:2016svi,Capozzi:2018bps,Farzan:2018pnk} and extremely long-range forces~\cite{Bustamante:2018mzu}; see Ref.~\cite{Arguelles:2024cjj} for a recent recast of these constraints in various scenarios.
+Additionally, the study of neutrino flavor can provide information about the dense environments in which neutrinos are produced~\cite{Dev:2023znd} and information on new, secret neutrino-nucleon interactions~\cite{Gonzalez-Garcia:2016gpq}.